Follow me:

 He went there, and he spoke to McCarthy, and he said, “If any of your assistants ever dares to come to the Russian Service you will hear from me, and others will hear from me.
 I categorically prohibit your representatives from coming to the Russian Service and demoralizing it.”
 And he defended us from any kind of criticism or attack on the part of McCarthy.
 He never dared say a word about the Russian Service.
 Barmine of course was beyond suspicion, from the point of view of the anti-Communist crusaders.1

-Barmine gave straightforward and sometimes brutally honest answers to questions from Senator McCarthy, Senator Mundt, and chief counsel Roy Cohn.
+Barmine gave straightforward and sometimes brutally honest answers to questions from Senator McCarthy, Senator Mundt, and Chief Counsel Roy Cohn.
 Most of the time, he agreed with them that officials at the State Department’s International Information Administration, who were responsible for policy guidance for the Voice of America, were poorly informed about the conditions of life under communism and Soviet policy and possibly more influenced by Soviet propaganda than able to fight it.
 At the same time, while not directly defending some of the Voice of America officials, whom he knew were targets of criticism by McCarthy and his staff, Barmine made positive comments about their cooperation in supporting his appeals for more vigorous countering of Soviet propaganda.
-He had a chance to agree with Senator McCarthy or remain silent, but he chose instead to give positive testimony about some of the progressive-minded officials at the Voice of America, whom he knew McCarthy wanted to get removed from their positions.
+He had a chance to agree with Senator McCarthy or remain silent.
+Still, he chose instead to give positive testimony about some of the progressive-minded officials at the Voice of America, whom he knew McCarthy wanted to get removed from their positions.

 NOTES: